NDCLab/pepper-pipeline/CONTRIBUTING.md

-# Contributing to baseEEG
+# Contributing to PEPPER-Pipeline

 ## Overview
-Welcome to baseEEG!
-Note that the development of baseEEG is focused on optimizing an automated, flexible, and easy-to-use pre-processing pipeline dedicated to EEG (as opposed to MEG) pre-processing.
+Welcome to PEPPER!
+Note that the development of PEPPER-Pipeline is focused on optimizing an automated, flexible, and easy-to-use pre-processing pipeline dedicated to EEG (as opposed to MEG) pre-processing.
 Following the optimization of import and pre-processing tools, development will focus on building out a common core of EEG processing tools to handle ERP, time-frequency, and source-based analyses.
 The guidelines for development are as follows:

 * [Overview](#Roadmap)
     * [Directory Structure](#Directory-Structure)